Stewart Turner

-John Stewart Turner FAA FRS (11 January 1930 – 3 July 2022) was an Australian geophysicist.
+John Stewart Turner, FAA, FRS (11 January 1930 – 3 July 2022) was an Australian geophysicist.

 Early life

 Stewart Turner was educated at North Sydney Boys High School and Sydney University.
 He then joined the Cloud Physics Group, CSIRO Division of Radiophysics as a Research Officer.
 He was awarded the 1851 Exhibition Scholarship to University of Cambridge.

 Cambridge

-He completed his PhD thesis at Cambridge University in 1956 under the supervision of Sir G.I.
+Turner completed his PhD thesis at Cambridge University in 1956 under the supervision of Sir G.I.
 Taylor.
 His thesis title was "Dynamical aspects of cloud physics".
 A section of this work on cloud formation contributed to the 2nd paper in the first issue of The Journal of Fluid Mechanics His contemporaries in the laboratory included Owen Philips, Harold Grant and Philip Saffman.

 The work on cloud formation had application to clouds formed by nuclear explosion clouds.
 This work was contemporary with the Maralinga tests being carried out in Australia.
 Analysis by the Atomic Weapons Research Establishment on cloud formation had proved inadequate as their predictions of the height to which the clouds had extended in the South Australian explosions were too small by a factor of over two.
 Turner and colleagues experiments and theory provided an improved explanation.

 Another piece of work from this time involved collaboration with Bruce Morton, a student of George Batchelor's, on convection forced by a buoyancy source.
 This became the much cited Morton, Taylor and Turner result.